mjwhodur/plugkit/examples/README.md

 # Examples

-This folder has working examples that are compiled during testing of the library These examples are integration tests of the PlugKit Framework.
+This folder has working examples that are compiled during testing of the library These examples are also the integration tests of the PlugKit Framework.

 ## Core integration tests

 ### 0-plugin-test